orai-ailab/Crawl-Image/README.md

 --threads 4        Number of threads to download.

---google true      Download from google.com (boolean)
+--flickr true      Download from flickr.com (boolean)

 --naver true       Download from naver.com (boolean)